PersiaML/tutorials/src/customization/index.md

 with DataCtx() as ctx:
   ctx.send_data(persia_batch)
 ```

 ## Model Definition

 ### Define DNN model

-You can define any DNN model structure as you want, note that the forward function signature of the model should be same with follow.
+You can define any DNN model structure as you want, only note that the forward function signature of the model should be same with follow.

 ```python
 from typing import List